IEEE-NITK/SLAMBot/README.md

     <em>Turtlebot3 Models - Burger and Waffle</em>
 </p>

-### LIDAR
+### LIDAR:

-A <b>LIDAR</b> (<b>LI</b>ght <b>D</b>etection <b>A</b>nd <b>R</b>anging) is a sensor that uses pulses of laser light to calculate the relative distances of various objects.
-A LiDAR system calculates how long it takes for beams of light to hit an object or surface and reflect back to the laser scanner.
-The distance is then calculated using the velocity of light.
-The observed LIDAR data is then used to locate obstacles in the path of the robot and navigate smoothly while avoiding the obstacles.
+A <b>LIDAR</b> (<b>LI</b>ght <b>D</b>etection <b>A</b>nd <b>R</b>anging) is a sensor that uses light in the form of a pulsed laser to calculate the relative distances of various objects.
+This 3D scanning system calculates how long it takes for beams of light to hit an object or surface and reflect back to the laser scanner using the velocity of light.
+The observed LIDAR data is then used to generate precise, three dimensional information about the environment of the robot and navigate smoothly while avoiding the obstacles.

+### Raspberry Pi:

+The Raspberry Pi is an affordable single-board computer that operates in the ecosystem, it runs Linux and is extensively used to develop programming skilld or build hardware projects.
+It is a fast and versatile microprocessing board along with a set of GPIO(general purpose input/output) pins, allowing one to control electronic components for physical computing.

+### Arduino Mega:

+Arduino is an open-source electronics platform based on easy-to-use hardware and software intended for applications in interactive projects.
+It is a single-board microcontroller which senses the environment by receiving inputs from sensors and can be used to control the lights, motors and other actuators of the robot.
+One can even command the Arduino by coding in the Arduino programming language and using the Arduino development environment.

 ## Getting Started